-- A few drops of green and red food coloring
+- 4 drops green food coloring (more or less)

-1. Prepare four cookie sheets by spraying them with nonstick cooking spray or covering them with a light layer of oil.
-Preheat your oven to 200 degrees.
+- Prepare four cookie sheets by spraying them with nonstick cooking spray or covering them with a light layer of oil.
+Heat your oven to 200 F.

-2. Combine sugar, corn syrup, and water in a large saucepan.
+- Combine sugar, corn syrup, and water in a large saucepan.
 Bring to a boil over medium heat, stirring continuously, until the sugar dissolves.
-Insert a candy thermometer and continue cooking without stirring until the candy reaches 285 (soft-crack stage).
+Insert a candy thermometer and continue cooking without stirring until the candy reaches 285 F (soft-crack stage).

-3. Once the proper temperature is reached, remove the candy from the heat immediately and stir in the mint extract.
-Pour one-third of the mixture onto a prepared cookie sheet and place it in the preheated oven to stay warm.
-Pour another third onto a second sheet and sprinkle the green food coloring on top.
+- Once the proper temperature is reached, remove the candy from the heat immediately and stir in the peppermint extract.
+Pour 1/3 of the mixture onto a prepared cookie sheet and place it in the heated oven to stay warm.
+Pour another 1/3 onto a second sheet and sprinkle the green food coloring on top.
 Place this sheet in the oven as well.

-4. Add red food coloring to the remaining candy.
+- Add red food coloring to the remaining 1/3 of candy.
 Pour the candy out onto a marble slab or heat-safe cutting board.
 Allow it to sit briefly until it forms a “skin.”

-7. Repeat the pulling procedure with the second, clear portion of candy.
+- Repeat the pulling procedure with the second, uncolored portion of candy.
 At the end, the candy should be a pearly white color.
-Form it into a log 2” in diameter, just like the red candy.
+Form it into a log 2 inches in diameter, just like the red candy.

-8. Repeat the pulling procedure with the last, green portion of candy.
+- Repeat the pulling procedure with the last, green portion of candy.
 At the end, the candy should be an opaque and satiny green color.
-Form it into a log 2” in diameter.
+Form it into a log 2 inches in diameter.